suchithgali/CatTracksWebsite/CONTRIBUTING.md

 ## Report bugs using GitHub's [issue tracker](https://github.com/suchithgali/CatTracksWebsite/issues)

-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/suchithgali/CatTracksWebsite/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code